amitmerchant1990/text-to-slug/README.md

-Convert Anyt Text to Slug
+Convert Any Text to Slug
 =======

 A boring little wesite to convert any text to a slug.